Admission Testing

 As part of the admission process, all eighth-grade applicants must take the High School Placement Test.

-There is no cost to take the test and eighth-grade boys can take it as many times as they wish.
+There is no cost to take the test and students can take it as many times as they wish.
 During the exam, parents enjoy an informative presentation.
-The school's leadership team will discuss the uniqueness of a St. Edward education–including our Holy Cross mission, IB curriculum, and innovative mindset.
+The school's leadership team will discuss the uniqueness of a St. Edward education–including the Holy Cross mission, IB curriculum, and innovative mindset.

 About the Test